about the program

 The University of Delaware is the state's flagship research university with over 24,000 students.
 UD is classified as an R1 Doctoral Universitity (Very high research activity).
 According to the National Science Foundation, UD spent $206 million on research and development in 2019.

-U.S. News and World Report, in its 2022 Best Colleges Report released Sept.
-14, lists UD as No. 38 among the nation’s top public universities.
+U.S. News and World Report, in its 2022 Best Colleges Report, lists UD as No. 38 among the nation’s top public universities.

 The University of Delaware promotes an environment in which all people are inspired to learn and encourages intellectual curiosity, critical thinking, free inquiry, and respect for the views and values of an increasingly diverse population.